Vice Principal - Curriculum, Dixons McMillan Academy, Bradford https://t.co/eRzWE8OlRk

 Founded by Dixons City Academy, the former City Technology College, our Trust has almost thirty years’ experience of running our own affairs.
 Although our original sponsor, Lord Kalms of the then Dixons Stores Group, still takes a keen interest in us, we are now self-sponsoring and independent.
 We remain true to our original aims, however, and our ambition remains the same: to transform education in our region.

-Our family of schools includes both primary and secondary.
+Our family of schools includes primary, secondary, all-through and sixth form.
 We focus exclusively on sponsored turnaround academies to address educational failure and on new free schools to meet growing demand.
 Our diversity is a real strength of our model, balancing common alignment with the autonomy to innovate.
 Our start-ups are all graded Outstanding and our sponsored academies have all climbed at least two Ofsted grades with our backing.
 This gives us a solid platform from which we continue to build responsibly: our Trust will continue to expand, from over 7,000 students now to at least 10,000 by 2022.

 We have achieved a great deal in a relatively short time, but such is the culture of expectation here that we know our greatest impact is yet to come.